Last updated:

 The Nike Mercurial is the perennial number one boot and for good reasons.
 The boot is the most worn year in and year out as it is light, has a barefoot sensation for the ball touch, fits snugly (though recent generations are trending towards being more forgiving), and forms closely around the shape of your foot.
 Nike further improves the Mercurial today with the incorporation of the Zoom Air technology on the sole that gives a comfortable bounce in every step, making you feel faster on the pitch.

-Adidas is flexing its innovative genius by making thin synthetics relevant again with its expertly-crafted X. With the F50 adiZero acting as its spiritual predecessor, the X appeals to a lot of players that got mesmerised by the classic adidas speed boot silo.
-The greatest thing about the X today is its Speedframe, a soleplate with functional carbon fibre inserts, providing an insane amount of snapback in each step.
+Adidas is flexing its innovative genius by making thin synthetics relevant again with its expertly-crafted F50.
+Continuing the legacy of the adiZero acting, the 2024 F50 appeals to a lot of players that got mesmerised by the classic adidas speed boot silo.
+What’s good about the F50 today is that you can choose from a variety of closure systems and collar finishes.

-Being that adidas is the dominant player in laceless boots, the current X is the best execution of a laceless speed boot to date.
-But for those who prefer the security of the lockdown through laces, they can actually have the X with laces.
+Being that adidas is the dominant player in laceless boots, the current F50 is the best execution of a laceless speed boot to date.
+But for those who prefer the security of the lockdown through laces, they can actually have the options with laces.
 Even Lionel Messi himself still likes to wear the boot with laces, as in the case of Mo Salah, Julian Alvarez and Angel di Maria.
-Son Heung-Min likes to wear the laceless variant.
+Lamine Yamal and Son Heung-Min likes to wear the laceless variant.

 3. Nike Phantom GX

-If the Mercurial is edging out the X on the speed boot battle, the Predator is ahead of the Phantom in the control boot category.
+If the Mercurial is edging out the F50 on the speed boot battle, the Predator is ahead of the Phantom in the control boot category.
 Nonetheless, the Phantom still attracts a significant following from star players with varying roles.
-You have Harry Kane, Erling Haaland, Phil Foden, Rodri, and Andrew Robertson all wearing Nike’s control boot.
-The Phantom GX upper has a great grippy feel to it, making the GX a good boot for dribbling, passing, control and crossing.
+You have Erling Haaland and Phil Foden wearing Nike’s control boot.
+The Phantom GX upper has a great grippy feel to it thanks to the Gripknit technology, making the GX a good boot for dribbling, passing, control and crossing.

 In relation to the Mercurial, the Phantom goes the opposite way by offering a Flyknit upper and a relaxed fit.
 The upper material still moulds around your foot shape closely, but not as snug as how the synthetic from Nike’s speed boot does.
 The GX also offers a low-cut model and a high-cut DF variant.